taolson/Admiran/doc/Language.md

 ### Program Structure

 A Miranda2 program consists of a collection of *modules*.
-Modules provied a way to control namespaces and re-use software in large programs.
+Modules provide a way to control namespaces and re-use software in large programs.
 The top level of a module consists of a collection of *declarations*.
 Declarations define values and types used in the module as well as module imports and exports.
 At the next lower level are *expressions*.
 An expression denotes a *value* and has a static *type*.
 At the bottom level is Miranda2's